Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 ## Add a Custom Speech Vendor

-If the desired vendor is not included in the list of pre-installed vendors, or if you want to modify the configuration of an existing one, you can add a custom vendor.
+If the desired vendor is not included in the list of preinstalled vendors, or if you want to modify the configuration of an existing one, you can add a custom vendor.

 Before adding a vendor to the Voice Gateway, you need to create it.